 “From building materials to hospital beds and scanners, all will all require a functional supply chain for transport, storage and delivery.

-She added: “Successful infrastructure projects depend on efficient, well connected supply chains.
+“Successful infrastructure projects depend on efficient, well connected supply chains.
 While the budget has announced funding for road and rail, yet again warehousing has been overlooked.

 “We had hoped that the new government would recognise that logistics is the fundamental backbone to growth of the UK economy and listen to our key asks.
-However, from that point of view, this budget feels like déjà vu.
+However, from that point of view, this budget feels like déjà vu.”

 UKWA said government plans to significantly boost planning officer numbers was “very encouraging”, as well as its commitment to invest £240m in Trailblazer projects aimed at getting people into work.